ys-5441/angstromCTF_2020/Discrete_Superlog/README.md

 Creating a function to solve this challenge is not diffucult, but if we simply do it, we'll fail, since it takes numerous time.
 Therefore, we need to think of an efficient way.

-After some time thinking, I came up with a way of solving it using Euler's theorem shown in the [solver.py](./solver.py).
+After some time thinking, I came up with a way of solving it using Euler's theorem as shown in the [solver.py](./solver.py).